-It can be difficult to find Seattle restaurants with private rooms.
-I learned this the hard way when I became responsible for organizing group dinners at work.
+It can be difficult to find Seattle restaurants with private rooms for group dining.
+I learned this the hard way when I became responsible for organizing events at an old job.

 I tried Googling private dining rooms in Seattle, but only Yelp filters helped.
 This was a start, but it was difficult to tell the size of the private dining rooms or if there was a fee.

-Because I’m a fan of efficiency, I started a spreadsheet of all the Seattle restaurants with private rooms.
+Because I’m a fan of efficiency, I started a spreadsheet of all the Seattle restaurants with private rooms for group dining.
 I want to share my favorites with you; the ones that have separate dining rooms and stellar food.

 I’ll also share some other group dining in Seattle options too, since the size of your group might mean you don’t really need a private room, just space.
-And since groups often mean there are dietary restrictions, I’ll make note of what kind of diets each caters to.
+And since groups often mean there are dietary restrictions, I’ll make note of what kind of diets each restaurant can accommodate.

 Percy & Co.

-I’ve been coming to Percy’s regularly because of their epic cocktail program.
-I discovered they had a back patio by accident one evening, and since then it’s one of my go-to Seattle restaurants for hosting birthday parties and work events.
+I’ve been coming to Percy’s regularly for more than a decade because of their epic cocktail program.
+I discovered they had a back patio by accident one evening, and since then it’s become one of my go-to Seattle restaurants for hosting birthday parties and work events.

-It’s one of my favorite Seattle restaurants with private rooms because of the ambiance.
-There are plants, big fans, chic wood paneling…it sort of reminds of of what one of those grand southern homes in Savannah might look like.
+Percy’s is one of my favorite Seattle restaurants with private rooms because of the ambiance.
+There are plants, industrial lights, chic wood paneling…it sort of reminds of of what one of those grand southern homes in Savannah might look like.

-Best for: Meat eaters and vegetarians can find things here, but not vegans.
-Their menu tends to be a crowdpleaser for all types of palates and serves well as a family-style meal.
+Best for: Meat eaters and vegetarians can find things here, but not really vegans.
+Their menu tends to be a crowdpleaser for all types of palates.

 Brimmer & Heeltap